-MACE 6352 Student Ministry in a Global Context
+MAST 6352 (3-3-0) Student Ministry in a Global Context

 This is a survey class designed to help students learn how to develop a quality student ministry within a global, multi-cultural, multi-ethnic, and international context.
-The course will include an overview of various ethnic characteristics, political agendas, and ideological viewpoints including but not limited to Asian-American, Hispanic, African-American, and Native-American people groups.
+The course will include an overview of various ethnic characteristics, political agendas, and ideological viewpoints including but not limited to Asian-American, Hispanic, African-American, and Native-American ethnic groups.
 Students will study practical skills and educational techniques necessary for impacting students (college and youth) from various ethnic backgrounds as well as explore ministerial approaches to reaching students with the gospel internationally.
-Special attention will be given to theological and philosophical foundations for student ministry within the multicultural and specific ethnic context of the local church.
+Special attention will be given to theological and philosophical foundations for student ministry within the multi-cultural and specific ethnic context of the local church.